Toni Wolff

 Chodorow, Joan, Jung on Active Imagination, 1997thesis

-This passage positions Wolff as a co-participant in Jung's visionary self-experimentation, underscoring her unique role as both a witness and a subject of the same unconscious process.
+This passage positions Wolff as a co-participant in Jung’s visionary self-experimentation, neither guide nor mere observer but someone equally immersed in and disoriented by the same unconscious stream.

 Jung, Carl Gustav, The Red Book: Liber Novus, 2009thesis